 The WP ADA Compliance plugin inspects every link and file on the installed website.
 This process takes time and can use a lot of server resources.
-While the plugin is designed to mitigate common issues such as PHP settings that limit execution time and memory usage sometimes these meauses may not be enough.
+While the plugin is designed to mitigate common issues such as PHP settings that limit execution time and memory usage sometimes this may not be enough.
 If you notice 504 or 500 server errors in your log files or on the error screen we suggest the following:

 504 errors normally occur while scanning pages with a large number of links.
 If you see 504 server errors, increase the PHP max_execution_time to at least 300 and memory_limit to 256MB or 700MB for PDF scans.
-It may be necessary to increase the max_execution_time even further if 504 errors persist.
+It may be necessary to increase the max_execution_time and memory_limit even further if 504 errors persist.

 The deep scan process can us a lot of server resources when conducted from the report screen and on many budget friendly hosting packages server resources are severely throttled.
 If this occurs you will see 500 server errors displayed in your browser.